tillitis/tkey-boot-verifier/README.md

 ## Use

-For all uses of the verifier, you need to build [a current Castor TKey](https://github.com/tillitis/tillitis-key1) which by default uses the `defaultapp` in slot 0.
+For all uses of the boot verifier, you need to build [a current Castor TKey](https://github.com/tillitis/tillitis-key1) which by default uses the `defaultapp` in slot 0.
 Flash it on a TKey Unlocked with the TKey Programmer Board.
 Buy here: